 Overnight: Santiago | Breakfast

 Santiago – Santa Cruz.
 After breakfast collect your rental car and drive to Santa Cruz in the Colchagua Valley.
-Known as the Valle de Colchagua in Spanish, the valley sits in the centre of one of Chile’s finest wine-making districts and is home to many of the country’s world-class wines.
+Known as the Valle de Colchagua in Spanish, the valley sits in the center of one of Chile’s finest wine-making districts and is home to many of the country’s world-class wines.
 Spend the next two days independently touring the wineries in the valley, sampling as much wine as you can handle.
 It’s also worth checking out the Museo de Colchagua, boasting a well-designed and diverse collection of exhibits housed in a grand colonial hacienda.

 Overnight: Santa Cruz | Breakfast x 2